sidneysquidney/sidneysquidney/README.md

 ## ⛰ Coding Journey

-🐍 I am a self-taught Python Programmer, with main focus on Back-End Software Engineering.
-Over lockdown I learnt Pyhton, SQL, HTML & CSS, Flask, Computer Architecture, and various Modules.
+🐍 I am a self-taught Developer, interested in app development and strategy games.
+Over lockdown I learnt Pyhton, Javascript, flutter and more.
 I'm really enjoying the whole process and can't wait to see where my coding journey takes me.

-🏰 I currently work as a tennis coach, personal trainer, and musician, but am excited and ready to take the plunge into a completely new career.
-Being self-taught, I'm aware there's a lot I don't know, but at the same time I am confident in my ability to learn new skills and adapt to new environments.
+🏰 I currently work as an apprentice full-stack developer for Minotaur Software Ltd. The work is challenging and enjoyable, and I am constantly learning new things.
+We use Visual Basic, C#, flutter, Javascript, and SQL.

 ## 🐐 Personal Note